pokir/growtopia-auto-farm/README.md

 ### Configure

-It is your job to configure the walking and punching times.
+It is your job to configure the walking and punching times, and control keys.

 Create a `.env` file and add the following values (see `example.env` for examples):